AdaCore/training_material/courses/ada_essentials/090_overloading/03-call_resolution.rst

 * Qualification can be used
 * Named parameter association can be used

-   - Unless name is ambiguous
+   - Unless identifier is ambiguous

 .. code:: Ada